pantheon-org/opencode-warcraft-notifications/README.md

 ## Features

-- 🎵 **110+ Authentic Sounds**: Complete collection of Warcraft II Alliance and Horde unit voices
+- 🎵 **110 Authentic Sounds**: Complete collection of Warcraft II Alliance and Horde unit voices (56 Alliance, 54 Horde)
 - 📦 **Bundled Sounds**: Includes pre-bundled WAV assets copied into a per-user data directory on first use (no runtime network dependency by default)
 - 🎲 **Random Selection**: Plays a different sound each time for variety
 - ⚔️ **Faction Choice**: Choose Alliance, Horde, or both factions